run2bizdocs/docs/en-us/docs/4biz-helium/additional-features/communication-and-notification/chat/chat.md

    b.
 Attendance in the Queue - These are attendances that didn't capture the ticket
    c.
 Attendances in Progress - These are attendances that have already been captured and are being answered

+### Conversation between both channels - Chat and Helper

+1. In order to have integration between both channels, the parameters must be enabled: 402, 423, 441, 442, 450 3 453;
+2. Parameter 453 must contain the information in the <b>menu</b> format.
+Eg.: Sorry my dear, I did not understand very well what you asked for.
+Type <b>menu</b> so that I can show you the ways I can help you;
+3. Item 1: The user will talk with Helper;
+4. Item 2: The virtual assistant will send several fallback messages;
+5. Item 3: The virtual assistant will send options to talk to the attendant or to open a new service/incident request;
+6. Item 4: The user selects to talk to the attendant;
+7. Item 5: O assistente virtual abre um novo ticket e caso tenha um agente do lado do ticket, o ticket será criado com um alert;
+8. Item 6: At this moment, the interaction between the user and the attendant may occur.

 ## Related

 [Configure parametrization - chat](/en-us/4biz-helium/platform-administration/parameters-list/configure-parametrization-chat.html)